ossec/ossec-docs/docs/manual/rules-decoders/rule-lists.rst

 .. _manual-rule-lists:

-CDB List lookups from with in Rules
+CDB List lookups from within Rules
 ===================================

 Allow for CDB lookups from within rules in OSSEC (ossec-analysisd) of all possible